themosis/documentation/form.md

 ```php
 {{ Form::open('', 'get') }}
 	// Form inputs
 {{ Form::close() }}
 ```
-> Set the first parameter as `empty string` of `null` will set the action attribute to the current URL.
+> Set the first parameter as `empty string` or `null` will set the action attribute to the current URL.

 ### Make sure to submit your data to a SSL page